SymfonyCasts/api-platform3/sfcasts/pagination.md

 So that's pagination for a custom resource.
 What about filtering?
 We're going to talk about creating custom filters in a future tutorial.
-But spoiler alert: the filtering logic is *also* something that happens right here inside of the collection provider.
+But spoiler alert: the filtering logic is *also* something that happens right here inside the collection provider.

-Next: let's remove all of the API resource stuff from our `User` entity and add it to a new class that's going to be dedicated to our API.
+Next: let's remove all the API resource stuff from our `User` entity and add it to a new class that's going to be dedicated to our API.
 Woh.